 So you want to be a polyglot?

-It’s not exceptionally difficult to learn how to ask for the bathroom or say “I love you” in 20 different languages.
+It’s not super difficult to learn how to ask for the bathroom in 20 different languages.

-But learning multiple languages to a high level of fluency—such that you would be comfortable at a job interview or speaking in public—requires a whole different level of commitment and strategy.
+But learning multiple languages at a high level of fluency requires a whole different level of commitment and strategy.

 Why Level of Fluency Matters When Learning Multiple Languages